 1. What is an Independent Contractor?

 The Staffing Industry Analysts define an Independent Contractor as A self-employed individual performing services for a company under a contract for services.
-The individual may provide their services as a freelance self-employed person or through the intermediary of a single-person corporate entity (in the UK, a limited company known as a “personal service company” or “PSC”; in the US, an LLC, corporation, or S corporation).
+The individual may provide their services as a freelance self-employed person or through the intermediary of a corporate entity (in the US, sole proprietor, an LLC, S corporation or C corporation).

 Unlike employees, Independent Contractors are free to perform their work as they see fit, with limited or no control over the manner in which the work is performed.
 Tax authorities in many countries use the concept of “control” with respect to behavior, together with financial autonomy and a range of other tests to determine the true nature of the relationship between the parties for tax liability purposes.
 These tests vary by state and country but follow broadly similar principles.